MathVerg/WriteUp/FCSC2022/Licorne/Readme.md

 $ file licorne
 licorne: ELF 64-bit LSB shared object, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, BuildID[sha1]=351fd2bf65ed48bbcae5eaca0f51c15af9017f54, for GNU/Linux 3.2.0, stripped
 ```
-Ok, so no debugging symbols ("stripped"), dynamically linked (it does not contain the libraries thaty it uses), and written in a language that we know (x86-64).
+Ok, so no debugging symbols ("stripped"), dynamically linked (it does not contain the libraries that it uses), and written in a language that we know (x86-64).

 We can search for ascii strings inside the binary
 ```shell